-Marine Environmental Sciences Consortium October 1, 2015 through September 30, 2016
+Marine Environmental Sciences Consortium October 1, 2016 through September 30, 2017

-Dauphin Island Sea Lab Foundation, Inc. October 1, 2015 through September 30, 2016
+Dauphin Island Sea Lab Foundation, Inc. October 1, 2016 through September 30, 2017

 Marine Environmental Sciences Consortium (the "Consortium"), also known as Dauphin Island Sea Lab (DISL) provides educational programs in Marine Sciences on both the undergraduate and graduate levels.
 As a marine laboratory, the DISL's mission encompasses marine science education, marine science research, coastal zone management policy and educating the general public through the Estuarium, DISL's public aquarium.
 The DISL primarily serves the 22 four-year colleges and universities of Alabama through its college summer courses and graduate programs of University Programs (UP).
 The Consortium's educational mission also includes Discovery Hall Programs (DHP) which encompasses K-12 field programs, teacher-training, and public outreach.
 DHP also includes the Estuarium which focuses solely on the Mobile-Tensaw Estuary System.
 The research programs of the DISL range from biogeochemistry to oceanography to paleoecology.
-The Coastal Policy Center offers local government, industry and agency decision makers a range of coastal zone management services.
-One of the area's major players in coastal zone management is the Mobile Bay National Estuary Program, which falls within the DISL's numerous programs.
+The Coastal Policy Center offers local government, industry and agency decision makers a range of coastal zone management is the Mobile Bay National Estuary Program, which falls within the DISL's numerous programs.

-The Dauphin Island Sea Lab Foundation, Inc., was organized as a 501(C) (3) organization as defined by the Internal Revenue Service Code of 1954.
+The Dauphin Island Sea Lab Foundation, Inc., was organized as a 501(c) (3) organization as defined by the Internal Revenue Service Code of 1954.
 The Foundation has been established to support the Consortium in its mission to provide wise stewardship of the marine environment through education and research.